Hawraa11/student-score-prediction/README.md

-# student-score-prediction
-Predict students’ exam scores using study habits and key performance factors with Python and linear regression.
 # Student Score Prediction

 A predictive model that estimates students’ exam scores based on their study habits and key performance factors.